 The Friends of the Library are coming tomorrow for a potluck.
 Tidy gardeners all, they are sure to frown on that patch of dried-out nigella stalks by the blueberries.
 This gives me extra incentive to harvest the seeds today.

-Nigella damascena, or love-in-a-mist, is an annual beloved by less-tidy flower gardeners for its lovely little blue flowers surrounded by delicate, lacy foliage.
+Nigella damascena, or love-in-a-mist, is an annual beloved by less-tidy gardeners for its lovely little blue, white, pink, and violet flowers surrounded by delicate, lacy foliage.
 The flowers develop into pods rather like those of opium poppies.
 When the pale green pods have turned golden and their little black seeds rattle inside, many gardeners cut the stalks and save them for winter arrangements.

 This is what I had in mind, too, the first year I grew love-in-a-mist.
 But my small daughter, an incorrigible browser then and now, told me they had a more practical use.
 “Taste the seeds, Mama!
 They’re good!”